 The values of each category of asset and of material individual assets are reviewed at the end of each financial year for evidence of reductions in value.
-Where impairment is identified, it is accounted for as follows:

-Consumption of Economic Benefit: If the impairment is clearly attributable to the consumption of economic benefit, the loss is charged to the relevant service revenue account.
+Where impairment is identified this is accounted for by charging the loss to the relevant service revenue account where it is clearly attributable to the consumption of economic benefit.
+Otherwise it is written off against previous revaluation gains attributable to the asset in the Revaluation Reserve, with any excess charges to the relevant service revenue account.